Flavor That Holds Up in Gummies

 QC that actually protects flavor (beyond “taste it”)

-Sensory checks matter, but the most reliable gummy programs combine sensory with measurable process controls.
-If you want flavor that holds up batch after batch, build guardrails around the variables that spend your volatility budget.
+Sensory checks matter, but the most reliable gummy programs combine them with measurable process controls.
+To keep flavor consistent batch after batch, build guardrails around the variables that spend your volatility budget.

 • Temperature at flavor addition (with a tight acceptable range)